 Sober living, often known as sober housing, recovery living, oxford houses, or sober homes, is a living arrangement provided to recovering alcoholics addicts temporarily.
 This is a voluntary setup and is incorporated into the recovery journey to help patients ease back into everyday life.
 These houses are meant to be a beacon of hope for them and make their transition into society easier.

 Since it is meant to be a haven, sober houses are controlled and drug-free environments to keep temptations at bay.
 This is a closed and safe space where residents can bet access to drugs which would cause their addictions to return.
 Usually, residents tend to stay in sober houses for 6 months or so to reduce their risk of alcohol or other drug relapses as addictions are kept away from them.

 In such a place, of course, there will be other individuals aware of your battle with addiction.
 These people will be with you every step of the way to provide you with guidance and support as needed.
 Anyone who plans to live alone post-rehabilitation should know that loneliness is a major driving force to relapses.
 Having people around with similar experiences will be comforting and encouraging.
 There will be house managers there who will be setting rules and addressing any potential issues as well.

 3. Life Post Recovery

 Sober living is the perfect way to give birth to hope once again.
-The hope that this battle against addiction can be won.
-Such communities aim to help the people recovering by encouraging them to work on their skills which they will need to use later on.
+The hope is that this battle against addiction can be won.
+Such communities aim to help the people recover by encouraging them to work on their skills which they will need to use later on.
 This includes working on finances, time management, and organizational skills.
 Moreover, they also encourage the residents to navigate different hobbies to find constructive outlets.